-Once the global configuration properties have been setup, run either the Customize command from the Settings menu, or the Define/Redefine command from the Actions menu for the selected data source in the data sources view.
-These commands will create the entries for the data source in Client control tables.
+After the global configuration properties are set up, run either the Customize command from the Settings menu, or the Define/Redefine command from the Actions menu for the selected data source in the data sources view.
+These commands create the entries for the data source in Client control tables.

-active column to 0 in the DATASETS client control table for all the data sets that you wish to exclude, then, run the command again.
+active column to 0 for all the data sets that you wish to exclude, then run the command again.